speedstarkawaii/decompile-modulescript/README.md

 as i was making a games gun modification i wanted to return all the Keys inside of a guns module but i thought *why not just make a decompile func* with this?

 it works similar but its not exact. this actually can be used INSTEAD of your garbage getscriptbytecode and send it to Konstant..✅✅

+# known PROBLEMS 🛑

+seems like it doesnt get the keys value properly if its smth thats not what i support itll return the tables address soooo yeahh I CBA to fix that if you can that would be nice :)